code-35/codealpha_tasks/README.md

-# Full-Stack Web Development Projects by CodeAlpha
+# Full-Stack Web Development Projects Completed During CodeAlpha Internship

 Welcome to the **Full-Stack Web Development Projects Repository**!
 This repository showcases a collection of web development tasks and projects as part of the Full-Stack Web Development program offered by **CodeAlpha**.
 Each task is designed to enhance skills in HTML, CSS, JavaScript, and related web technologies.